Seamless UX and HMI for the Apple Car —

 A prototype of a dashboard center screen using an app to order a delivery with the car as the delivery option.

-Enforcing the “Third Space”
+Enforcing the Personal “Third Space”

-Using Color to Highlight Autonomous Driving Features
+Highlighting Autonomous Driving Features

 Introducing